Red Lopez

-Red Lopez (c.1886 – October 1921), born Rafael Lopez, was a little-known Mexican outlaw who was responsible for at least thirty known murders in northern Mexico and the American Southwest.
+Red Lopez (c.1886 – October 1921), born Rafael Lopez, was a Mexican outlaw who was responsible for at least thirty known murders in northern Mexico and the American Southwest.
 He fought in the Mexican Revolution.
 He was eventually killed in a shootout by American Frank Hamer, a Texas Ranger.

 Biography

 Early life

 Rafael "Red" Lopez was born in northern Mexico about 1886.
 His mother was an Indian, and his father was Martin Lopez.
 His father later became a general in Pancho Villa's army.
 One of Lopez's uncles was Pablo Lopez, another Villista general.
 He is credited with the Santa Isabel Massacre in 1916.

-As a youth, Lopez and his younger brother were sent to New Mexico Territory to work in the mines with some of their relatives.
+Lopez and his younger brother were sent to New Mexico Territory to work in the mines with some of their relatives as a youth.
 In New Mexico, Lopez became a skilled equestrian and marksman.
-By 1913 he was employed by Buffalo Bill Cody in his Wild West show, which toured both nationally and internationally.
+By 1913 Buffalo Bill Cody employed him in his Wild West show, which toured both nationally and internationally.